openstack/glance/doc/source/controllingservers.rst

   root     20012  2.0  0.1  25188 13356 pts/1    S    12:47   0:00 /usr/bin/python /usr/bin/glance-registry glance-registry.conf
   jsuh     20017  0.0  0.0   3368   744 pts/1    S+   12:47   0:00 grep glance

-Simply supply the configuration file as the first argument (the ``etc/glance-api.conf`` and  ``etc/glance-registry.conf`` sample configuration files were used in the above example) and then any common options you want to use (``--debug`` was used above to show some of the debugging output that the server shows when starting up.
+Simply supply the configuration file as the parameter to the ``--config-file`` option (the ``etc/glance-api.conf`` and  ``etc/glance-registry.conf`` sample configuration files were used in the above example) and then any other options you want to use. (``--debug`` was used above to show some of the debugging output that the server shows when starting up.
 Call the server program with ``--help`` to see all available options you can specify on the command line.)